 So which new trends are worth following and which ones aren’t can be a challenging question for brands.
 What kind of trends are we seeing?

 “There are so many,” said Jennifer Saenz, then global chief marketing officer at PepsiCo and now EVP at Albertsons Companies, during her chat with Zappi President Ryan Barry, at the 2021 Virtual Insight Summit.
-“There’s some trends that are ever lasting and we don’t want to forget them.
-For example, there’s a need for indulgence, fun, entertainment and enjoyment across food and beverage.
+“There are some trends that are everlasting and we don’t want to forget them.
+For example, there’s a need for indulgence, fun, entertainment, and enjoyment across food and beverage.
 When people are eating and drinking they want to enjoy it.
 It’s silly to classify that as a trend, but it’s not going away.”